tnicolaysen-aqua/tethys/docs/tutorials/map_layout/new_app_project.rst

 2. Add App Dependencies to :file:`install.yml`
 ==============================================

 App dependencies should be managed using the :file:`install.yml` instead of the :file:`setup.py`.
 This app will only require the third-party ``pandas`` package, which will be used to read in the NextGen CSV outputs that we'll explore in the next section.
 This package is available on ``conda-forge``, which is the preferred Conda channel for Tethys.
-Open :file:`tethysapp-map_layout_tutorial/install.yml` and add this dependency to the ``requirements.conda`` section of the file:
+Open :file:`tethysapp-map_layout_tutorial/install.yml` and add these dependencies to the ``requirements.conda`` section of the file:

 .. code-block:: yaml
+    :emphasize-lines: 13, 15

     # This file should be committed to your app code.
     version: 1.1